Pachypodium lealii Welw.

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-They are not suitable for cold or damp gardens and are very sensitive to frost.
-If planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.
+However, they are not suitable for cold or damp gardens and are very sensitive to frost.
+Therefore, if planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.

 These plants like ample light and grow best in full sun.
 Partial shade is tolerated but may discourage flowering.
 When grown in a glasshouse, ventilation is important.
 Ample water is required during the growing season, depending on the species and the size of the specimen.
 Allow the soil to dry out before adding more water.